Seven Of The Best Spring Sensory Activities For Toddlers

 • Watching their tiny seeds sprout into life will be a rewarding experience for both of you.

-3. Fun Spring Sensory Activities for Toddlers: Make Your Own Ocean
+3. Make Your Own Ocean Sensory Bin!

-When the weather gets hot in Florida, everyone heads to the beach.
-However, the beach is enormous, especially for a toddler.
 There are more straightforward ways to break down and adjust to water that will help your toddler see water as a positive thing.

-Water play is a delightful way to cool down and have messy fun as the weather warms.
 Over the years, I have found that transitioning from a bin to a mini pool is one of the best investments when you have a toddler who is afraid of the water but intrigued by it.

 Materials needed: